genki-kudo/Pocket-to-Concavity/README.md

   ```

 # Preparation of input files
-### **Ligand-Free(LF) mode**
+### **LF mode**
-  In the LF mode of P2C, **protein 3D structure file (PDB format)** need to be prepared.
-If the PDB file contains substrates such as DNA, RNA, ligands, etc., I recommend removing them so that fpocket can work properly.
+  In the LF mode of P2C, a **protein 3D structure file (PDB format)** must be prepared.
+If the PDB file contains substrates, such as DNA, RNA, and ligands, it is recommended that they be removed so fpocket can function properly.

 ### **Ligand-Bound(LB) mode**
-  In the LB mode of P2C, **protein 3D structure file (PDB format)** needs to be prepared, as in LF mode.
-In addition, a **ligand 3D structure file (PDB format)** is required. the ligand file is used to obtain coordinate information during pocket selection and empty sites identification stages; therefore, prepare the file that contains coordinates in the protein-bound state.
+  In the LB mode of P2C, a **protein 3D structure file (PDB format)** must be prepared, as in the LF mode.
+In addition, a **ligand 3D structure file (PDB format)** is required.
+The ligand file obtains coordinate information during the pocket selection and empty sites identification stages.
+Therefore, the file that contains coordinates in the protein-bound state must be prepared.

 # Running
 To view options of P2C: